Benedict Labre House: History

 Benedict Labre House was founded in October 1952 by, Tony Walsh, Dr. Magnus Seng - a doctor, who ran a free medical clinic in the inner city of Montreal.
 Jim Shaw - a journalist and teacher at Loyola College.
 Patricia Conners - a Montreal dramatist and former staff worker at Madonna House Apostolate in Combermere, Ontario and Stephan Hagarty - a young college graduate [...] disenchanted with his new career in advertising.

 In 1949, Tony Walsh became acquainted with Jim Shaw through his column discussing lay apostolates entitled "Among Ourselves" which had been published in Ensign, a Canadian Catholic Journal.
 They met and discussed setting up a hospitality house within inner city Montreal.

 The founding group met every Thursday evening to discuss the possibility of launching a house of hospitality, along with a socially conscious Catholic newspaper.

 From 1951 to 1952, Tony experienced difficulty trying to support himself while only being able to afford one meal per day, all the while dealing with recurring issues of pneumonia.
 With Tony's imminent return to the hospital, Magnus Seng called the group into action by placing the house of hospitality as a number one priority.

 In October 1952, The Benedict Labre House project was launched.

 The group founded the house project at 418 Lagauchetière, in St. Patrick's ward in downtown Montreal.
 The House was informally named '418' until its official christening as Benedict Labre House in 1953.

 They opted not to officially align the project with the Catholic Worker movement due to the inability to determine their mission, mandate, and name.
 Nevertheless, the group had a strong vision of what the House was to be, thus demonstrating their proximity to discovering their mandate.

-The centers philosophy revolves around the innate dignity each human being holds and preaches of respect for servants and those being served.
+The centre's philosophy revolves around the innate dignity each human being holds and preaches of respect for servants and those being served.

 Purpose

-The focus of the center was to serve the poor to the best of their abilities.
+The focus of the centre was to serve the poor to the best of their abilities.
 The group collected furniture and beds for the House where homeless men took any available beds or floor space available to them.

 Tony Walsh was one of the founding group members to voluntarily adopt a lifestyle of poverty.
 With the personal view that certain individuals of the Christian community were called to follow Christ's word to his followers.
-Tony Walsh chose to own nothing and live amongst the homeless in the center.
+Tony Walsh chose to own nothing and live amongst the homeless in the centre.
 Jim Shaw also lived at the House on a part-time basis.
 All other members worked and lived outside the House while volunteering their time to the charity.

-In 1955, Benedict Labre House moved from 418 Lagauchetière to 122 Duke Street for a couple months followed by its move to 308 Young Street.
+In 1955, Benedict Labre House moved from 418 Lagauchetière to 122 Duke Street for a couple of months followed by its move to 308 Young Street.
 In 2019, the house moved to 4561 Notre Dame W.